raushanraja/fictional-lamp/source/_posts/configure-bluetooth-in-arch-kde.md

 ---
-title: How to configure bluetooth on Arch Linux
+title: How to configure bluetooth in Arch Linux
 date: 2019-03-30 21:31:53
 tags:
     - Arch Linux